meom-configurations/extractions-SICIL/README.md

-# extractions-SICIL
-description of SICIL data
+# Description of SICIL extractions